 Accidents happen.
 And to add insult to injury (so to speak), they always seem to happen at the most inconvenient times.

 At PhysicianOne Urgent Care, we specialize in helping you get the care you need, when you need it most.
 During the COVID-19 pandemic is it more important than ever to have your non-COVID injuries and illnesses evaluated and treated as quickly and safely as possible to stay out of the Emergency Room.
-Our goal is always to help as many patients as possible during these challenging times.
-At this time we are seeing all non-COVID testing patients as walk-in visits only.
 We have a dedicated team on staff to prioritize non-COVID testing patients so you will be seen quickly and safely for routine injuries and illnesses.

 While it might often seem like your family physician’s office is closed or fully booked at the times you need help the most, don’t forget that you don’t need to wait for hours in an emergency room to get medical attention.

 After all, that’s what urgent care centers like PhysicianOne Urgent Care are for.
 We offer patients a quicker and more cost-effective alternative to the traditional emergency room.
 Our highly trained and experienced providers are available to treat your whole family—from infants to seniors—for all common illnesses and injuries.
 We open early and we stay open late, 365 days of the year.

 PhysicianOne Urgent Care offers a wide range of treatment and care for the following medical conditions (and more).
 Call us at 1-855-349-2828 if you have any questions.